 Returning to Therapy: If you return to therapy after your record was closed for more than 90 days you will be asked to update your client information sheet and be required to sign a new disclosure agreement; and acknowledgement of privacy practices if these documents have changed since your original agreements were signed or if the format of the therapy is being changed.
 Current fee rates based on the most current disclosure agreement will apply unless other arrangements are made by agreement.

 Financial Guarantor: I do require someone to be designated the financial guarantor for therapy payments.
+In the case of multi-person therapy I require someone to be designated as the financial guarantor.
 For minors this is usually a parent/guardian.
 The purpose of this is to protect Kitsap Counseling & Hypnotherapy Center from financial loss if a client refuses to pay a previous balance.
 It also allows me to identify who is to receive any account balance overage at the termination of therapy.
 A driver’s license number or SSN is needed to complete the financial guarantor information.

 TRAINING AND APPROACH TO THERAPY

-Approach to Therapy: I work from a systemic-integrative coaching framework that helps clients become aware of, reduce, and balance reactive “fight or flight” emotions so that clients can respond resourcefully to the challenges of life and relationships.
-Our work together utilizes methods and techniques taken from Bowen Family Systems Theory, Experiential Family therapy, Transactional Analysis, Neuro-linguistic Programming, and Communication Theory.
+Approach to Therapy: I work from a systemic-integrative coaching framework that helps clients self-regulate reactive “fight or flight” emotions so that clients can respond resourcefully to stressors of life and relationships.
+Our work together is highly informed from the theoretical application of Bowen Family Systems Theory, and my clinical methodology utilizes the techniques and practices taken from Experiential Family therapy, Transactional Analysis (TA), and Neuro-linguistic Programming (NLP).

 I offer hypnotherapy services for those who would like to benefit from that modality.
-Further description of my use of hypnosis for clinical issues can be found on the Informed Consent for Hypnotherapy addendum of this document.
+Further description of my use of hypnosis for clinical issues can be found on the Informed Consent for Hypnotherapy document.

 I offer video and phone services for those who would like to utilize that modality.
-Further description of this modality can be found on the Informed Consent for Telemental Health Services addendum of this document.
+Further description of this modality can be found on the Informed Consent for Tele-mental Health Services document.